ydahal1/ydahal1/jokes.md

-Why did the clown have neck pain? - Because he slept funny
+What is the best way to carve?
+Whittle by whittle.

 [
-Wed Aug 27 00:27:33 UTC 2025
+Thu Aug 28 00:27:20 UTC 2025
  ]